 Chapter 31 contains a collection of regulations for a variety of unique structures and architectural features.
 Pedestrian walkways and tunnels connecting two buildings are addressed in Section 3104.
 Membrane and air-supported structures are addressed by Section 3102.
-Safeguards for swimming pool safety are addressed by way of reference to the ISPSC in Section 3109.
+Safeguards for swimming pool safety are addressed in Section 3109.
 Standards for temporary structures, including permit requirements, are provided in Section 3103.
 Structures as varied as awnings, marquees, signs, telecommunication and broadcast towers and automatic vehicular gates are also addressed (see Sections 3105 through 3108 and 3110).